Genealogy of the Toombs Family (version February 20, 2021)

-The Placerville Mountain Democrat ran an article in 1930 on the Swansboroughs when they celebrated their 50th wedding anniversary at a party in Roseville hosted by their nephews the McBeth's.
+The Placerville Mountain Democrat ran an article in 1930 on the Swansboroughs when they celebrated their 50th wedding anniversary at a party in Roseville hosted by their nephews Harrison, William and Roy McBeth.
 The photo above and right shows the couple that same year.
-Although the records show that Tom died on May 11, 1936 in Placerville, and Mary died there on June 9, 1941, it seems more likely that they passed away at the old Swansborough House in Mosquito.
+Although the records show that Tom died on May 11, 1936 in Placerville, and Mary died there on June 9, 1941, it is more likely that they passed away at the old Swansborough House in Mosquito.
 Both are buried in the Swansborough Family Plot in the Uppertown Cemetery, on a hill overlooking Placerville.
-Mary and Tom never had children, but they were close to their nieces Evelyn and Helen McBeth (both born in 1922), and much of the information contained in this family history was collected by Mary shortly before her death and written down in a narrative titled "The History of Evelyn's and Helen's Maternal Grandmothers.
+Mary and Tom never had children, but they were very close to their nieces Evelyn and Helen McBeth (both born in 1922), and much of the information contained in this family history was collected by Mary shortly before her death and written down in a narrative titled "The History of Evelyn's and Helen's Maternal Grandmothers.

 Charles Gilbert Toombs (1863-1934) was born on March 27, 1863 in Placerville.
 He married Caroline (Carrie) Josephine Rodemark (1868-1934) on Nov.
 11, 1890 in Placerville, with Rector Charles Caleb Peirce, the Episcopal minister of the Church of Our Savior officiating.
 Caroline, who was born in California on April 9, 1868, was the daughter of a german gold miner named Albert, and his wife Emma.
 Charles and Caroline had one son, who is listed below.
 Charles died in Placerville on Dec.
 8, 1934, where he is buried in the old Union Cemetery next to his brother William.
 Caroline died on July 4, 1944 and is buried in a different part of the same cemetery.